Monotones in General Resource Theories: Assessing Informativeness of Monotones in General Resource Theories

 then it clearly fails to be a monotone.
 Note that $f_W$ witnesses nonconvertibility for the two pairs of resources, $(r_1,s_2)$ and $(s_1,r_2)$, while no single monotone can do so simultaneously.
 The proof of the latter claim is that the order-preserving property of a monotone implies that it must satisfy $M(r_1) \geq M(r_2)$ and $M(s_1) \geq M(s_2)$.
 If it witnesses the nonconvertibility of the pair $(r_1,s_2)$, then $M(r_1) < M(s_2)$ holds and these three inequalities together imply that $M(s_1)$ is greater than $M(r_2)$, so that $M$ then \emph{cannot} witness the nonconvertibility of the pair $(s_1,r_2)$.
 The function $f_W$ is capable of witnessing the nonconvertibility of both pairs of resources \emph{precisely because} it fails to be order-preserving.

-\begin{remark} Note that this function has another interesting property in that both $\yield{f_W}{}$ and $\cost{f_W}{}$ are constant; i.e., they are least informative about $(W, \succeq)$ among all monotones $W \to \reals$. $f_W$ can thus serve as a counterexample to various conjectures about the yield and cost constructions. \end{remark}
+\begin{remark} Note that this function has another interesting property in that both $\yield{f_W}{}$ and $\cost{f_W}{}$ are constant; i.e., they are least informative about $(W, \succeq)$ among all monotones $W \to \reals$. $f_W$ can thus serve as a counterexample to conjectures regarding conditions under which the yield and cost constructions generate useful monotones. \end{remark}

 \begin{example}[chains admit a most informative function] If $W$ is a chain; that is, a totally ordered subset of $R$; then there \emph{is} a single monotone $f_W$ that forms a complete set of monotones by itself.
 Therefore, it is more informative about $(W, \succeq)$ than any other function $W \to \reals$.
 As a consequence, for each downward closed set $D \in \mathcal{DC}(R)$, there are unique most informative yield and cost monotones with respect to $W$, namely $\yield{f_W}{D}$ and $\cost{f_W}{D}$.
 Given the choice of $D = R_{\rm free}$, these correspond to currencies defined in~\cite{Kraemer2016}, as we mentioned earlier. \end{example}